-Subsequent events have been evaluated through August 31, 2018, the date this report was approved by the Audit Committee of the Board of Directors and the Board of Directors.
+Subsequent events have been evaluated through August 30, 2019, the date this report was approved by the Audit Committee of the Board of Directors and the Board of Directors.
+There have been no significant subsequent events other than the debt tender, early redemption, and issuance noted in the "Debt and Capital" section of this Directors' Report and in Note 11 to the consolidated financial statements.